sebastianlujan/tokenSnapshot/README.md

 ## Mission: Deploy image and meta
 ### Strategy:

-1. Redeploy the images secuencially to ipfs or pinata , [research]
+1. Redeploy the images secuencially to ipfs or pinata , [research] ipfs.js and pineIT how to deploy NFTs from opensea
 2. Redeploy metadata using the new CID by tokenId

 ```js